Prodigy-Hacking/ProdigyMathGameHacking/README.md

 ## Disclaimer
 While our hacks are completely safe, ***you should only use hacks on an alternate account***.

-There's a **very small chance your account will be hacker-tagged, or banned**.
+There's a **extremely small chance your account will be hacker-tagged, or banned**.
 Fortunately, it almost never happens.

 We will **never** ask you for your password.
 If somebody asks you for personal/sensitive information, report it to the [Discord server](https://discord.gg/XQDfbfq) admins.